-When a leaf has a hole in it, photosynthesis is reduced, the plant may be weakened, and it becomes more vulnerable to other pests and diseases.
+Leaf holes interfere with photosynthesis, which weakens the plant, and it becomes more vulnerable to other pests and diseases.
 Use the information below to learn how to identify the cause of leaf holes in your garden or landscape plants.
 Once you know the reason, you can select the best treatment.